netdata/netdata/src/database/engine/README.md

 Using the **timestamp** and **duration**, Netdata calculates for each point its **start time**, **end time** and **update every**.

 For incremental metrics (counters), Netdata interpolates the collected values to align them to the expected **end time** at the microsecond level, absorbing data collection micro-latencies.

 When data points are stored in higher tiers (time aggregations - see [Tiers](#Tiers) below), each data point has:

-1. The **sum** of the original values that have been aggregated,
+1. The **sum** of the original values that have been aggregated
 2. The **count** of all the original values aggregated,
 3. The **minimum** value among them,
 4. The **maximum** value among them,
-5. Their **anomaly rate**, i.e. the count of values that were detected as outliers based on the currently trained models for the metric,
+5. Their **anomaly rate**, i.e., the count of values that were detected as outliers based on the currently trained models for the metric
 6. A **timestamp**, which is the equal to the **end time** of the last point aggregated,
 7. A **duration**, which is the duration between the **first time** of the first point aggregated to the **end time** of the last point aggregated.

 This design allows Netdata to accurately know the **average**, **minimum**, **maximum** and **anomaly rate** values even when using higher tiers to satisfy a query.

 ### Pages
-Data points are organized into **pages**, i.e. segments of contiguous data collections of the same metric.
+Data points are organized into **pages**, i.e., segments of contiguous data collections of the same metric.

 Each page: